Matt Joyce (baseball): Los Angeles Angels of Anaheim (2015)

 On December 14, 2014, the Rays traded Joyce to the Los Angeles Angels of Anaheim in exchange for right-handed reliever Kevin Jepsen.
 The Angels were interested in having Joyce serve as their primary designated hitter.
 On February 10, 2015, Joyce signed a one-year, $4.75 million contract with the Angels.

-Early in the 2015 season, Joyce was scratched from a game and fined by the MLB against the Toronto Blue Jays after arriving late to batting practice.
+Early in the 2015 season, Joyce was scratched from a game against the Toronto Blue Jays after arriving late to batting practice.
+He was later fined by the MLB.
 He told the Los Angeles Times that he assumed the Monday game was at night and not in the early afternoon, and he worried that the mistake would cause friction with manager Mike Scioscia.
 Troubles continued to follow Joyce, who sustained a concussion after colliding with shortstop Erick Aybar in the fourth inning of a 13–7 victory over the Texas Rangers on July 26.
 Although he was eligible to leave the concussion list seven days later, Joyce continued to suffer from residual headaches and whiplash after the injury.
 He appeared in only six games in the month of September, and his final hit of the season was on July 9.
 Joyce batted .174 in 2015, with 43 hits, 21 RBIs, and five home runs in 247 at bats.
 At the conclusion of the 2015 season, Joyce became a free agent.